 - After a short time, open your eyes, take a deep breath, look around your space and notice now how you feel.
 Take that feeling with you as you continue with your day.

-Make sure to check out this video I made for a student of Rosa Viloma Pranayama.
+Make sure to check out this breathing video I made for my student after she gave birth here.

 Marisa was co-founder and owner of Yoga Garden of San Francisco, a studio she ran for 15 years.